HackRank/Glitch-Effect/README.md

 and keep the program open or minimized.
 It runs at idle priority when no other programs are using the CPU.
 Your computer will be solving a very difficult computational problem that is used to lock in blocks of transactions.
-The time to generate a block varies each time, but may take days or months
+The time to generate a block varies each time, but may take days or months, d